drkane/threesixty-parser/readme.md

 ```

 If you want to use a schema that is different from the default (<https://raw.githubusercontent.com/ThreeSixtyGiving/standard/master/schema/360-giving-package-schema.json>)
-this needs to be specified using the `schema_url` parameter:
+this needs to be specified using the `schema_url` parameter, which
+is an URL pointing to a JSON schema file:

 ```python
 g = ThreeSixtyGiving(